-Papers from the 2011 OBERTO conference recently provided the inspiration for a special issue of Cambridge Opera Journal on new approaches to reception in opera studies.
+Papers from the 2011 OBERTO conference provided the inspiration for a special issue of Cambridge Opera Journal on new approaches to reception in opera studies.
 The issue, published in July 2013, was co-edited by Alexandra Wilson and Roberta Montemorra Marvin (University of Iowa) and features articles by Katharine Ellis, Clair Rowden, Cormac Newark, Carlo Cenciarelli and Alexandra Wilson.

 Dr Barbara Eichner’s monograph History in Mighty Sounds: Musical Constructions of German National Identity, 1848 -1914 was published by Boydell & Brewer in 2012.
 It is available here.